ruggeri/tech-notes/randos/aaronson.md

 have a machine solve the halting problem.
 Therefore there are machines where there is no proof whether they halt or not.
 That's Godel's First Incompleteness Theorem.

+Very similarly: there is no machine that "decides" whether a statement
+$\phi$ is a theorem.
+We can semi-decide by enumerating all statements.
+But if $\phi$ is independent of the axioms, we will never find a proof or disproof by that method.
+If we could decide, we could solve the halting problem: let $\phi$ be "There exists a proof that machine M halts on input I".
+Obviously there _is_ a proof of $\phi$ if M really does halt on I. If a machine could decide that $\phi$ is _not_ proveable, then it would know that M does not halt.
+The machine would be solving the halting problem.

 What this is implying is that, in some models, this TM could halt, and in others this TM could not halt.
 Basically: there's more than one